Moore-Institute-4-Plastic-Pollution-Res/One4All/paper/paper.md

 # Summary

 Microplastics are a diverse suite of contaminants [@Rochman:2019] resulting in a variety of data [@Jenkins:2022; @California:2022].
 Data sharing is critical to advance science and policy [@Coffin:2023].
 The One4All portal was created to standardize and share structured and unstructured microplastic data (and beyond) through validation.
 Validated data can be automatically uploaded to the following cloud services: Amazon S3, CKAN, and/or MongoDB.
 One4All is both a graphical user interface (GUI) and an R package and can be used for applications outside of microplastics.
+While One4All is the general framework, the [Microplastics Data Portal](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal/blob/main/code/validator/example_config.yml) is a specific implementation of it for microplastics data.
 This manuscript provides information about the usage, workflow, and configuration of the One4All.

 # Statement of need